abhaydesai76/Aurelia_Hahn_Application/README.md

 # `Hahn-FrontEnd-JS`

-This project is bootstrapped by [aurelia-cli](https://github.com/aurelia/cli).

-For more information, go to https://aurelia.io/docs/cli/webpack

-## Run dev app

 Run `npm start`, then open `http://localhost:8080` Or Run `au run --open` and it will launch application at `http://localhost:8080`.

 This is a sample application being developed as a part of assessment test given by Hahn-Softwareentwicklung.